kannanvijayan-zz/Thoughts/binjs_part1.md

 that the final implementation will reflect the impressive performance improvements promised by the prototype.

-As we work towards that, we'd like to share our reasoning and motivations behind the project requirements and the design choices we've made while hammering out the preliminary specification and building the first prototype.

 To clarify some points early on:

 1. It is not proposing a bytecode for JS.